-With the holiday season in full swing, expecting parents and families are busier than ever with last-minute shopping and preparing for gatherings with loved ones.
+With the holiday season in full swing, expecting parents and families are busier than ever.
+Last-minute shopping and preparing for gatherings with loved ones have become main priorities.
 The hustle and bustle of the “most wonderful time of the year” is quite stressful, particularly for pregnant women.
 Here are some helpful tips to make sure that you and your baby have a safe and joyful holiday:

 Most importantly, have a wonderful and safe holiday season!